Yunpeng-Ge/WiRe-Breath/README.md

 # WiRe-Breath
-This repository list some data of our project for help understanding our work and further comparasion.
-More data will be gradually collected and gradually made public in the future.
+This repository lists some data from our project to help understand our work and for further comparison.
+For any researchers who need the dataset or wish to perform benchmark comparisons, please contact yunpeng.ge@connect.polyu.hk to obtain our data.